esesmuedgars/IdeaKit/README.md

 ### `if case let` statements in Swift

-When working with enumerations ocasionally you may come accross enumeration cases with arguments.
-Using switch statement enables you to match enumeration values and optionally extract the associated values as constants or variables.
-Supposing your main point-of-iterest is a single enumeration case, as opposed to using default case to cover all remaining cases that aren’t addressed explicitly use `if case let` statement instead.
+When working with enumerations occasionally you may come across enumeration cases with arguments.
+Using a switch statement enables you to match enumeration values and optionally extract the associated values as constants or variables.
+Supposing your main point of interest is a single enumeration case, as opposed to using default case to cover all remaining cases that aren’t addressed explicitly use `if case let` statement instead.
 [Zoë Smith](https://twitter.com/zoejessica) wrote an [article](https://fuckingifcaseletsyntax.com) explaining how to write them.

 ### Difference between a singleton and a shared instance

-A common anti-pattern in Swift is to define an instance of an object that you can access in your application globaly.
+A common anti-pattern in Swift is to define an instance of an object that you can access in your application globally.
 [Donny Wals](https://twitter.com/DonnyWals) draws the line between singleton and a shared instance in his [article](https://www.donnywals.com/whats-the-difference-between-a-singleton-and-a-shared-instance-in-swift).

 ### Error handling in Swift

-Some operations aren’t guaranteed to always complete execution or produce a useful output and when an operation fails, it’s often useful to understand what caused the failure, so that you can respond to and recover from an error conditions accordingly.
-Visit [article](https://www.avanderlee.com/swift/try-catch-throw-error-handling) by [Antoine van der Lee](https://twitter.com/twannl), [article](https://www.hackingwithswift.com/example-code/language/how-to-use-try-catch-in-swift-to-handle-exceptions) by [Paul Hudson](https://twitter.com/twostraws), and [video](https://www.youtube.com/watch?v=Lrc-MX8WgNc) by [Sean Allen](https://twitter.com/seanallen_dev) to learn about emitting and handling errors.
+Some operations aren’t guaranteed to always complete execution or produce a useful output and when an operation fails, it’s often useful to understand what caused the failure, so that you can respond to and recover from error conditions accordingly.
+Visit the [article](https://www.avanderlee.com/swift/try-catch-throw-error-handling) by [Antoine van der Lee](https://twitter.com/twannl), [article](https://www.hackingwithswift.com/example-code/language/how-to-use-try-catch-in-swift-to-handle-exceptions) by [Paul Hudson](https://twitter.com/twostraws), and [video](https://www.youtube.com/watch?v=Lrc-MX8WgNc) by [Sean Allen](https://twitter.com/seanallen_dev) to learn about emitting and handling errors.

 ### Auto Layout in Swift

 Auto Layout constraints empower us to create views that dynamically adjust to different size classes and positions.
 The constraints will make sure that views dynamically respond to both internal and external changes.
-In his [video](https://www.youtube.com/watch?v=emojd8GFB0o) [Chris Ching](https://twitter.com/codewithchris) teaches how to size and position user interface elements by setting contraints in Interface Builder and [Antoine van der Lee](https://twitter.com/twannl) has an [article](https://www.avanderlee.com/swift/auto-layout-programmatically) that will help you create constraints programmatically.
+In his [video](https://www.youtube.com/watch?v=emojd8GFB0o), [Chris Ching](https://twitter.com/codewithchris) teaches how to size and position user interface elements by setting constraints in Interface Builder and [Antoine van der Lee](https://twitter.com/twannl) has an [article](https://www.avanderlee.com/swift/auto-layout-programmatically) that will help you create constraints programmatically.

 ## Tutorials

 ### iOS unit and UI testing

-There is nothing worse than to find out some functionality of application you're building doesn't work when it previously did.
-When scaling and optimizing our applications we often revisit previous implementations in our codebases'.
+There is nothing worse than to find out some functionality of the application you're building doesn't work when it previously did.
+When scaling and optimizing our applications we often revisit previous implementations in our codebases.
 It is crucial to be confident that no defects have been introduced when releasing new features.
-Purpose of well-written tests is to reassure.
-In [tutorial](https://www.raywenderlich.com/21020457-ios-unit-testing-and-ui-testing-tutorial) written by [Audrey Tam](https://twitter.com/mataharimau) and updated by [David Piper](https://twitter.com/HeyDaveTheDev) you can learn how to write test cases, imitate services, and gather test coverage.
+The purpose of well-written tests is to reassure.
+In a [tutorial](https://www.raywenderlich.com/21020457-ios-unit-testing-and-ui-testing-tutorial) written by [Audrey Tam](https://twitter.com/mataharimau) and updated by [David Piper](https://twitter.com/HeyDaveTheDev) you can learn how to write test cases, imitate services, and gather test coverage.

 ### Geofencing with `UNLocationNotificationTrigger`

-In [tutorial](https://www.raywenderlich.com/20690666-location-notifications-with-unlocationnotificationtrigger) by [Graham Connolly](https://www.linkedin.com/in/graham-connolly-37756a53) learn how to use  `UNLocationNotificationTrigger` to schedule a local notification to be delivered when device enters or leaves a specific geographic region.
+In [tutorial](https://www.raywenderlich.com/20690666-location-notifications-with-unlocationnotificationtrigger) by [Graham Connolly](https://www.linkedin.com/in/graham-connolly-37756a53) learn how to use  `UNLocationNotificationTrigger` to schedule a local notification to be delivered when a device enters or leaves a specific geographic region.

 ### Monitoring for iOS with `MetricKit`